 They are used in business to business agreements when you purchase on credit (without paying cash upfront).
 Trade Credit awarded on trading terms of either 30,60 or 90 days when full payment is required.

-Should you be under financial stress, there are available resources for you Financial Counsellor Financial counsellors will assist you with issues such as bills or fines you're struggling to pay, debt collector harassment, disconnection of utilities, home eviction, car insurance when you have no insurance and debt with the Australian Taxation Office.
+Should you be under financial stress, there are available resources for you Financial Counsellors will assist you with issues such as bills or fines you're struggling to pay, debt collector harassment, disconnection of utilities, home eviction, car insurance when you have no insurance and debt with the Australian Taxation Office.

 Call 1800 007 007 to reach the National Debt Helpline.
 A non-profit service that assists with financial problems.